 In Sunday Dharma, Khenmo is teaching the Heart Sutra- the essential Mahayana Sutra.
 With this text, we can find the “big picture” and gain perspective for traversing our chaotic times.

 August 23, 2025 is our next Silent Sail.
+A two hour afternoon sail in Portland Harbor.
+Once underway- Khenmo will lead a meditation.
 To learn more and register, please click here.

-Sept 18-21 Finding Our Center of Stillness Residential Retreat, Pilgrim Lodge, Maine.
+Sept 18-21 Finding Our Center of Stillness a Silent Residential Retreat, Pilgrim Lodge, Maine.
 For info click here.

 From Our Newsletter